bogdan-veliscu/django-book/memory-bank/active-context.md

 - Multiple middleware components add overhead to each request
 - Caching is only implemented for unauthenticated users
 - The GlobalCacheMiddleware had an async/sync context issue causing article creation to fail
+- The Article model was missing the metadata field in some environments, causing article creation to fail

 ## Recent Changes
 1. **Memory Limits Configuration**: